Marshland St James

 Marshland St James had multiple churches which are Anglican and Methodist.
 The parish church is St James in the deanery of Lynn Marshland, in the archdeaconry of Wisbech.

-The original Church of England church was St Jame.
+The original Church of England church was St James.
 It was founded in 1837 and closed in 2002.
 The church did not have a graveyard.

-The church does not have a graveyard.

 Marshland Fen Methodist Church was founded before 1907.
 The Primitive Methodist church was an early 19th century (1807) secession from the Wesleyan Methodist church and was particularly successful in evangelising agricultural and industrial communities at open meetings.
 In 1932 the Primitive Methodists joined with the Wesleyan Methodists and the United Methodists to form the Methodist Church of Great Britain.